 I could gush about the depth of flavor.
 I could go on and on about the perfect sear that it gives vegetables and meats.

 We’re not talking about salt and pepper here.
-The “Seasoning” process of cast iron is really the fancy way of getting your skillet to do all the amazing things that I mentioned above every time you cook (sear, flavor, easy to clean, etc.).
-And we make the magic happen with fat.
+The seasoning process for cast iron is the way you get your skillet to do amazing things every time you cook (sear, flavor, easy to clean, etc.) without food sticking to the pan.
+And that magic happens with fat.

-If you are using a brand-new OR a new-to-you cast iron skillet, gently scrub your cast iron skillet clean with warm soapy water.
-You don’t need to do this if you’ve owned your skillet for a while, and there’s even a good chance you’ll never use dish soap again.
+If you are using a brand new pan OR a new-to-you cast iron skillet, gently scrub your skillet clean with warm soapy water.
+You don’t need to do this if you’ve owned your cast-iron pan for a while, and there’s even a good chance you’ll never use dish soap again.

 Psst – If you’re just bringing your skillet out from the depths of the pots and pans drawer, you can skip this step.

-Your skillet needs to be 200% dry (<–not a typo) every time it gets wet, including this first time because you want to avoid long term moisture.
+- Your clean cast iron skillet needs to be 200% dry (that’s not a typo!) every time it gets wet, including this first time, because you want to avoid long-term moisture.
+The skillet is made of iron after all, and iron + moisture = rust.

-I like to put mine on top of my stove and turn the heat on medium low heat until I can no longer visibly see water on the surface.
+- I like to put mine on top of my stove and turn the heat on medium-low until I can no longer visibly see water on the surface.
 Turn the heat off and let it cool before handling.

-- Use a paper towel or an old rag and REALLY rub it in there.
-It’s important to not cheat here and do a half-way job, otherwise your cast iron skillet won’t maintain the seasoning and you’ll have to start over.
+- Use a paper towel or an old rag and REALLY rub the oil in.
+It’s important to not cheat here and do a halfway job.
+Otherwise, your cast iron skillet won’t maintain the seasoning and you’ll have to start over.

 - Once it’s nice and shiny and coated, take another paper towel (or fold the old rag) and wipe off the excess oil.
 Yep, wipe it off!
 You’ll be leaving a thin layer of fat on the skillet and it should look dull at this point.

-- Preheat the oven as high as you can (but at least 400F).
+- Preheat the oven as high as you can (at least 400F).

-- Set the timer for an hour and let the fat become one with the cast iron skillet.
+- Set the timer for an hour and let the fat bake into the cast iron skillet.

 - When the timer goes off, turn off the oven but leave the door closed with the pan still inside.

 Note: If the pan starts to smoke, do not call the fire department.
-That is the old gunk coming off (factory sealant and/or old food that someone else left behind!) and possibly the fat cooking.
-This is normal, but open windows and/or turn on fans as needed.
+That is the old gunk coming off (factory sealant or old food that someone else left behind!) and possibly the fat cooking.
+This is normal, but open windows or turn on fans as needed.
 The smoke will lessen with each subsequent bake and will eventually stop.

 Why should I bake the skillet for six rounds?

-It’s probably just me, but I prefer to add cooking oil or butter to my skillets before cooking.
-My cast iron is non-stick at this point, but the flavor of butter or bacon grease enhances whatever I’m cooking.
+I prefer to add cooking oil or butter to my skillets before cooking.
+My cast iron is nonstick at this point, but the flavor of butter or bacon grease enhances whatever I’m cooking.
 I always add it before I cook anything anyway.
+This also helps preserve the seasoning you’ve already done.

 Whether you add butter or oil before you cook is up to you, but if you’ve followed the steps above, you should have a nicely seasoned cast iron skillet on your hands!

-- It’s best to clean the pan as soon as it’s cool enough to handle (cool, not cold).
+- After cooking, it’s best to clean the pan as soon as it’s cool enough to handle (cool, not cold).
 Then you can easily remove whatever is left in the pan.

-- To clean a cast iron skillet, simply wipe it out with a cloth or paper towel.
+- To clean a cast iron pan, simply wipe it out with a cloth or paper towel.
 That’s it!

 - Now, if you cooked something extra greasy, you might need a drop or two of dish soap.
 Some people say not to use dish soap, but I’m not one of them.
 Granted, you don’t want to use it EVERY time, but using it on occasion when the level of grease seems to be out of control is fine.

-This last bit is entirely optional, but I like to add a wee bit of fat (½ tsp) to the pan as it dries on the stove top.
+This last bit is entirely optional, but I like to add a wee bit of fat (½ teaspoon) to the pan as it dries on the stovetop.
 I’ll smear it over the bottom as soon as the pan is cool and let it absorb.
-Totally optional of course, but I always do this if I have to use the dish soap.
-It’s a trick I learned from my step-mom (who never steered me wrong in the kitchen).
+I always do this if I have to use the dish soap.
+It’s a trick I learned from my stepmom (who has never steered me wrong in the kitchen).

 Put the pan away when it’s completely cool and you’re done!